nathanssantos/evolution-graph/README.md

 **default:** `4`

-Height in pixels applied on the timeline track.
+Height of the timeline track, in pixels.

 ## Callback Props